 - 1. The US Title Series Association ("US Title Series" or "USTS") shall be regulated by the US Title Series' Rules and Regulations, the US Title Series' By-Laws, and the majority vote of the USTS Board of Directors. - 2.
 The USTS Board of Directors, in its sole discretion and at any time, may request a driver obtain a medical release from said driver's personal physician acknowledging that he or she finds the driver fit to participate in any or all USTS races that said driver wishes to participate free of any medical concerns. - 3.
 The annual Race Class High Point Champion will be determined by the total number of points received for the year by each driver.
 The US Title Series will use the US Title Series' Point System to award points.
 The driver with the most accumulated points for the year will be crowned the Class High Point Champion. - 4.
-Race classes shall comprise of 125cc, 250cc, 350cc, 500cc Hydro and Runabout. - 5.
-Special event race classes are 175cc Hydro, 700 Runabout 1100cc Hydro and Runabout, and KPRO Hydro. - 125cc, 250cc, 350cc Hydro and Runabout and 175ccH, 500ccR shall run three heats.
-500cc,1100cc Hydro & 700cc Runabout shall run two heats.
-KPRO Hydro shall run two heats Saturday and two heats Sunday.
-500cc Hydro will be combined with 1100cc Hydro if less than 3 boats enter. - 7.
+Race classes shall comprise of 125cc, 250cc, 350cc, 500cc,1100 Hydro and Runabout, KPro Hydro, 175 Hydro, and 700 Runabout. - 5.
+Special event race classes do not run for prize or show money. - 6.
+700 & 1100 Runabout to only run 2 heats except at Nationals.
+KPRO will run 2 heats each day (Saturday & Sunday) except at Nationals.
+All remaining classes will run a 3-heat format. - 7.
 Step-ups may be allowed to fill all classes at the discretion of the USTS Board of Directors. - 8.
-New race classes will not be adopted by the USTS Board of Directors without the elimination of a present race class and with sufficient proof of the need for the establishment of a new class. - 9.
 Special event classes shall be determined on an individual per race venue basis.
-These special classes will be run at the end of the day or as determined by the race director and chief scorer. - 10.
-In order to participate in a US Title Series race, the driver must be a racing member of the US Title Series. - 11.
-Every race boat competing in a US Title Series Race Event in order to race and receive show money must have the USTS emblem permanently and prominently affixed to both sides of the registered race boat. - 12.
+These special classes will be run at the end of the day or as determined by the race director and chief scorer. - 9.
+In order to participate in a US Title Series race, the driver and or deck rider must be a racing member of the US Title Series. - 10.
+Every race boat competing in a US Title Series Race Event in order to race and receive show money must have the USTS emblem permanently and prominently affixed to both sides of the registered race boat. - 11.
 In order to receive show money, on the day of an event, after 11:00 a.m., all participants and pit crew will adhere to a dress code.
 The driver shall dress in a uniform that is readily distinguishable as a driving uniform; this shall consist of a commercially available and presentable driving uniform, coveralls, jumpsuit, or similar clothing.
 It shall have "US Title Series" displayed on the uniform, either silk-screened, embroidered, or as a patch.
 It may have other racing patches, and/or team identification.
 Jeans or mismatched articles of clothing are specifically prohibited.
 Pit crew members operating in the water shall have matching shirts.
 T-shirts are acceptable, and must have racing identification either team identification or US Title Series.
-Crew members must also have appropriate pants and/or shorts. - 13.
+Crew members must also have appropriate pants and/or shorts. - 12.
 Everyone in the hot pit area must wear a wrist band.
 These must be worn on the wrists, and cannot be attached to hats or other articles of clothing.
-The hot pit is defined as the area fenced around the race trailers and race boats. - 14.
+The hot pit is defined as the area fenced around the race trailers and race boats. - 13.
 The US Title Series Board of Directors shall have the authority to take disciplinary action and/or levy fines against any participant or would be participant who does not meet the standards of professionalism and sportsmanship required for participation in the US Title Series.